venksrid001/cowrie/architecture-design.md

 ### 5.1 Schedule

 The following are the key dates for the project deliverables.
-These dates have been comfirmed in advance with the client and the client has given approval over email for these dates.
+These dates have been comfirmed in advance with the client and the client has given approval via email for these dates.

 1. July 31st - Architectural Prototype
 1. August 19th - Minimum Viable Product (Text editor and locate command)